T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 **Mail Body HTML Formatting**

-In order to send an email with HTML formatting, such as bold text or bullet lists, simply start the email body with <html>.
+In order to send an email with HTML formatting, such as bold text or bullet lists, specify 'mode=html'.
 The subsequent contents will be interpreted as HTML and is rendered correctly by most email programs.

 .. _attachment: